How Hard Is The Real Estate Exam? (7 Proven Tips To Pass)

 5. Take Care of Yourself

-In the days prior to taking the real estate exam, make sure you get plenty of sleep and eat healthily.
-Avoid the temptation to cram information the night before, staying up late into the night.
-No matter how good your prep course is, if you are exhausted, you will fail to do well on the test.
+Before taking the real estate exam, ensure you get plenty of sleep and eat healthily.
+Avoid cramming information the night before, and stay up late.
+No matter how good your prep course is, you will fail to do well on the test if you are exhausted.

 Get a good night’s sleep the night before the test.
-This will do more to help your pass rate than any amount of cramming.
+This will help your pass rate more than any amount of cramming.

-While you won’t learn this in real estate school, I want to remind you that the real estate exam is not a race.
-Other applicants will complete faster than you, and some will take longer than you.
+While you won’t learn this in real estate school, I want to remind you that the exam is not a race.
+Other applicants will complete faster than you, and some will take longer.
 Pace yourself to stay within the time limit, but don’t make it into a competition to be the first one done.

 7. Stay Positive